ryardley/pdsl/packages/pdsl/README.md

 ## This sucks because...

-So you think this project is dumb and it sucks or is a stupid idea thats awesome [let us know about it here](https://github.com/ryardley/pdsl/issues/new) and perhaps we can fix your problem or prioritize it in our roadmap!
+So you think this project is dumb and it sucks or is an insanely stupid idea.
+Great! [let us know about it here](https://github.com/ryardley/pdsl/issues/new) - perhaps we can fix your problem or prioritize it in our roadmap!
 We don't know what's in your head and we want to make libraries that help people get the most out of their effort.

 ## Roadmap